0dan0/qr/docs/control/metadata/README.md

 # Global File Metadata Extraction

-Every wanted to know what settings where used on an existing GoPro video?
+Ever wanted to know what settings where used on an existing GoPro video?
 This simple utility will display the GPMF header metadata for any GoPro file you open.
-In the section label "User Metadata", this has a list of the Labs hacks/features you may have enabled, and your ownership information.
+In the section label "User Metadata", this has a list of the Labs hacks/features you may have enabled, and your ownership information if stored.

 <script src="../../jquery.min.js"></script>
 <script src="../../qrcodeborder.js"></script>